 Longboarding is a passion .
-If you’re like me, you may have gotten hooked the moment you first got on a longboard.
-Or, you may be feeling the itch to give it a serious try, but you’re not yet ready to fork out a lot of money for a board.
+If you’re like me, you may have gotten hooked the moment you first put your feet on a longboard.
+Or, you may just feel the itch to give it a try but you’re not yet ready to fork out a lot of money on a board.

-Is it possible to get started with serious longboarding by getting a cheap longboard ?
-Yes it is, and in this post, I am going to explain why.
+Is it possible to get started with serious longboarding by buying a cheap longboard ?
+Well I think so.
+In this post, I am going to explain why.

-I’ll start by going over some key criteria regarding what makes a quality longboard, so we have something against which to evaluate the “cheap” longboards I‘ll be looking at.
+We’ll start by reviewing some key criteria about what makes a quality longboard, so you have something against which to rate the “cheap” longboards you may be considering buying.

 But first, let’s do a bit of scoping.

 Cheap longboard : what exactly do we mean ?

 The focus of this article is on all the serious (and wannabe serious ) longboarders out there.
 For this reason, we will not be considering what we might call “toy”, “disposable”, or “wallmart” longboards, i.e. longboards under $30.

 These products typically have some plastic parts that, most of the time, won’t hold out for long and won’t provide the true pleasure of riding and turning on a real board.

 As far as I’m concerned, decent inexpensive longboards for a serious rider typically fall into the $40-$60 price range.
 That’s the price range we’ll be looking at in this post.

 So you get the idea : our goal is to look at “cheap” longboards as in “inexpensive”, not low quality.